Luke Willson

-Luke Michael Willson (born January 15, 1990) is a Canadian former professional American football tight end.
-He has played for the Seattle Seahawks, the Detroit Lions, the Oakland Raiders, and the Baltimore Ravens.
+Luke Michael Willson (born January 15, 1990) is a Canadian former professional football player who was a tight end in the National Football League (NFL).

+Willson played his first five seasons in the NFL for the Seattle Seahawks where he won Super Bowl XLVIII.
+After spending the 2018 season with the Detroit Lions, Willson then had an offseason stint with the Oakland Raiders in 2019 before rejoining the Seahawks during the regular season.
+In 2020, Willson played for the Baltimore Ravens for part of the regular season before joining the Seahawks for the third time near the end of the season.
+Despite signing an extension with the Seahawks, he retired during the 2021 offseason.

 Willson played with the Canadian Junior National baseball team in 2008.
 In 2011, he signed with the Toronto Blue Jays organization, but decided to return to football.

-Early years
+Early life

 Willson attended St. Thomas of Villanova Catholic Secondary School in LaSalle, Ontario, near Windsor, and was all-conference three times in football.
 He had 29 receptions for 638 receiving yards along with eight receiving touchdowns in his senior season.
 Willson was selected as the school's athlete of the year in both his junior and senior seasons, and graduated in 2008.

 College career

 Willson played as a tight end for Rice University each year from 2009 through 2012.
 His position coach at Rice was former Detroit Lions tight end David Sloan.
 After reporting late to camp in 2008 due to his baseball commitments in Canada, Willson redshirted as a true freshman.